-The ABCD concept is very simple: Children in disadvantaged communities paint or draw a picture of their dreams.
-The drawings are combined with photographs and stories to create a very special, unique work of art, used to promote the program.
+ABCD started as a very simple concept where children in disadvantaged communities would paint or drew a picture of their dreams.
+The drawings were combined with photographs and stories to create a very special, unique work of art, used to promote the program.

 100% of all donations go to assist in some way with the child's education or to improve the facilities and the school infrastructure.
+Several Rotary Clubs in our District are running success programs based on this structure.

-Various school projects are also underway including the building of pre-schools, classroom renovation, providing new toilets, introducing sustainable food programs through vegetable gardens etc.
+Various school projects have also been undertaken, including the building of pre-schools, classroom renovation, providing new toilets, introducing sustainable food programs through vegetable gardens etc.